 Check your credit score

-Before shopping for any loan, be sure to check your credit report and score to correct any inaccuracies that may hurt your credit rating.
+Before shopping for any loan, be sure to check your credit score to correct any inaccuracies that may hurt your credit rating.
 Also, if you know well in advance that you are going to buy a car, you can take steps to improve your credit score by removing certain risk factors, such as unpaid credit card bills, that may be causing a negative impact.
 Lenders largely base the rates they charge you on your credit score.
 So, by improving your credit, you may be able to get a better rate on your loan.

 Leasing became popular in the 1990s as a way for people to afford a new car at a lower monthly payment than purchasing the car outright.
 Since you are not paying the entire purchase price for the car, monthly lease payments are typically less than monthly loan payments.
 Some new cars can be leased for as little as $200 a month or less.
 The downside is you have no resale value after the lease expires.